netidx/netidx-book/src/administration/configuration.md

 ## Resolver Server Configuration

 Each resolver member reads a configuration describing the hierarchy and the addresses it advertises to clients.
-The file may list several cluster members, in which case startup selects this process's zero-based index; the default is
+The file may list several resolver cluster members, in which case startup selects this process's zero-based index; the default is
 0. Listing every member is a client-configuration convenience, not a resolver protocol requirement.
 Resolver members do not talk to or replicate to one